 The new shad laws that Texas Parks and Wildlife put into effect this past April 2017 have been confusing to many of the anglers and boat owners I run with in my fishing ministry and elsewhere.
 My goal in writing this article is to hopefully clear up any confusions and to help us stop the spread of invasive species, such as the ever infamous zebra mussels, to other rivers and lakes as responsible fishermen.

 Live shad have long been one of the best live baits for striped bass and white bass fishing and fresh cut shad has personally yielded many trophy blue cats in lakes for my friends and I that fish on a regular basis.
-The new law requires persons who uses containers larger than 82 quarts in total value when collecting shad to buy a $60 Permit to Possess or Sell Nongame Fish from Public Fresh Waters.
+The new law requires persons who uses containers larger than 82 gallons in total value when collecting shad to buy a $60 Permit to Possess or Sell Nongame Fish from Public Fresh Waters.
 TPWD put together a downloadable PDF to help explain the shad rules better but I was able to get further clarification on this below.

 A TPWD official recently wrote the following in an email to clear up the confusion behind this law and the reason why it was needed: “The shad rule was enacted specifically to address harvesting of threadfin and gizzard shad from public waters.
 Our primary focus was those persons collecting large quantities of shad harvested from public water and then transporting them back to be used as a prey fish in private waters.
 Before this rule, no permit was required if shad harvested from public waters were not sold.
 If a person was harvesting shad and selling them, a permit to sell non-game fishes taken from public waters was required.
 Under the new rule, the permit is required for any person harvesting shad in containers that total 82 gallons or more, regardless of whether it’s for sale or personal use.
 The rule allows TPWD to better monitor harvesting to ensure sustainability of shad in Texas waters.
 It also gives the agency an opportunity to inform applicants of the risks of spreading invasive species — especially zebra mussels — when we issue a permit.”